hamlett-neil-ur/housing_price_model/README.md

 Here, we use a prototypical data set from a [well-known kaggle challenge](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
 An actual solution would obtain real-time updates from a site such as [Bright MLS Homes](https://www.brightmlshomes.com/), or possibly [Zillow](https://www.zillow.com/).

 The work summarized here represents the first step in the `Spot-market pricing model` component of the workflow.
-We prototype here the ability to estimate the *should-cost* price of a home.
+We prototype here the ability to estimate the *should-cost* price of individual residential properties.
 We focus at this stage on point estimates.
 We extend this in subseqent work to estimated probability distributions of expected prices.
 This allows us to specify a below-market-price-probability threshold, at which the REIT might elect to buy.

 The `total ownership-cost model` estimates the [net-present-value](https://www.investopedia.com/terms/n/npv.asp) (NPV) of all projected rental income and costs except, for the acquisition costs.
 This is based on a [discounted cash-flow](https://www.investopedia.com/terms/d/dcf.asp) (DCF) analysis of *expected* costs such as taxes, maintenance, and insurance.
 DCF is a foundational practice in financial accounting (e.g., [[Pratt, 2016]](https://amzn.to/2KkjH3c), [[Libby, *et al*, 2019]](https://amzn.to/2VpcqFD), [[Brealey, *et al*, 2020]](https://amzn.to/3ew0wkV)).